-Pain is immediately relieved after a properly placed injection of anesthetic.
+Pain may be immediately relieved after a properly placed injection of anesthetic.

 Apply an adhesive bandage or sterile dressing.

-Prescribe limited hip activity (eg, stairs, prolonged walking), ice, and oral nonsteroidal anti-inflammatory drugs (NSAIDs) until pain subsides.
+Prescribe limited hip activity (eg, avoid stairs, prolonged walking, running, weight-lifting), ice, and oral nonsteroidal anti-inflammatory drugs (NSAIDs) until pain subsides.

 Instruct the patient to return for reassessment to exclude infection if pain is continuously and progressively increasing after several hours or persists for > 48 hours.